-- (a) Register with the CFPB for the receipt of Consumer Complaints, Disputes, and inquiries filed with the bureau concerning the company and/or the company's consumer accounts; - (b) Timely respond to all such complaints, Disputes, or inquiries in accordance with the CFPB's prescribed guidelines; and - (c) Have their Chief Compliance Officer annually analyze the volume and nature of the Consumer Complaints, Disputes, and inquiries filed with the bureau in the prior calendar year concerning the company and/or the company's consumer accounts and consider strategies for reducing such complaints, disputes, and inquiries in the current and future years.
+- (a) Register with the CFPB for the receipt of Consumer Complaints, disputes, and inquiries filed with the bureau concerning the company and/or the company's consumer accounts; and - (b) Timely respond to all such complaints, disputes, or inquiries in accordance with the CFPB's prescribed guidelines.

-- A8.1 The Auditor shall review the publicly accessible information and data that is published on the CFPB website to verify whether the Certified Company is conforming to the standard and report their findings. - A8.2 The Auditor shall note the total number of Consumer Complaints, Disputes, and inquiries that were filed against the Certified Company with the CFPB during the Audit Period and indicate how that compares to their last Audit Period. - A8.3 The Auditor shall indicate if the company can document their compliance with paragraph (c) of this Standard. - (A9) Payment Processing.
+- A8.1 The Auditor shall review the publicly accessible information and data that is published on the CFPB website to verify whether the Certified Company is conforming to the standard and report their findings. - A8.2 The Auditor shall note the total number of Consumer Complaints, disputes, and inquiries that were filed against the Certified Company with the CFPB during the Audit Period and indicate how that compares to their last Audit Period. - (A9) Payment Processing.
 A Certified Company shall establish and maintain a Payment Processing Policy that requires taking payments consistent with consumer instructions that were made at the time the payment was accepted and prompt posting of all consumer payments.
 If a refund is due to a consumer and takes longer than 30 days to process, the Certified Company shall document the reason for the delay in processing the refund.

-- A9.1 The Auditor shall obtain from the Certified Company a copy of their payment processing policy. - A9.2 The Auditor shall choose a random sample of accounts to verify whether the Certified Company is conforming to its payment processing policy and report their findings.
+- A9.1 The Auditor shall obtain from the Certified Company a copy of their payment processing policy. - A9.2 The Auditor shall choose a random sample of accounts to verify whether the Certified Company is conforming to its payment processing policy and report their findings. - (A10) State Licensing Requirements.
+A Certified Company shall comply with state and municipal collection licensing laws to the extent that they are applicable.